Pranjal31/NoMatterBot/DEPLOY.md

 ### Acceptance testing

 For acceptance testing, TA user accounts were created on Mattermost.
 The login credentials are:\
-Login username: Unity ID(yshi26, ffahid)\
+Login username: Unity ID (yshi26, ffahid)\
 Password: @Bcde12345 (For both accounts).

 Also the TAs were added as collaborators on the test repo: `Enter test repo name`.
 This would enable them to perform various actions like creating an issue, updating issue labels, updating issues and closing the issues.
 Login to [Github](https://github.ncsu.edu/) using NCSU's unity ID credentials.\
 (Note: Do not remove `psharma9` from the collaborators' list, the bot is using that account's access token for Github.
-If the new repo is created for testing, add `psharma9` in the collaborators and update the webhook in settings to send all notifications to `http://34.74.118.49:3000/events/`).
+If the new repo is created for testing, add `psharma9` in the collaborators and update the webhook in settings to send all the notifications to `http://34.74.118.49:3000/events/`).

 Acceptance tests for the bot: